Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Students may not access social networking sites (such as MySpace, Facebook, Instagram, SnapChat,etc.), personal websites, personal blogs, online gambling sites or personal email accounts on District computers except for educational purposes specifically approved by the classroom teacher.
-Students may not engage in cyber-bullying activities.
+Students may not access social networking sites (such as MySpace, Facebook, Instagram, SnapChat,etc.), personal websites, personal blogs, online gambling sites or personal email accounts formaon District computers except for educational purposes specifically approved by the classroom teacher.
+Students may not engage in cyberbullying activities.

 -

-Students may not load, save, download, or otherwise install software on technology without approval from the District technology department.
+Students may not load, save, download, or otherwise install software on technology without approval from our District technology department.

 -